subvisual/subvisual.com/src/posts/2023-03-09-7-steps-to-a-better-company-culture/index.md

 **A clear company way means that everyone in the team knows where we're going, how we work, and what success looks like.** It will also help the team make trade-offs, make better decisions, and prioritize.

-It is something other than what you define once and keeps static.
 It must be reviewed from time to time.
 If you're leading a small team, involve everyone in defining and reviewing your company's way.
 That's something we discuss at least once per year during our retreats.
 Below are some questions to help guide your minds during this process.

 **Mission (why)**